Jeremiah Johnson (1972)

 Jeremiah Johnson: What'd you shave your head for?

 Del Gue: Mad Wolf figures like every other Injun I know.
 Says this scalp isn't fit for no decent man's lodgepole.
 Ain't the first time I've protected my head in such a way.
 Name's Del Gue, with an "e".

 [Jeremiah has found the frozen body of Hatchet Jack]

-Jeremiah Johnson: [reading the note pinned to Hatchet Jack's shirt] I, Hatchet Jack, being of sound mind and broke legs, do leaveth my rifle to the next thing who finds it, Lord hope he be a white man.
+Jeremiah Johnson: [reading the note pinned to Hatchet Jack's shirt] I, Hatchet Jack, being of sound mind and broke legs, do leaveth my bear rifle to whatever finds it.
+Lord hope it be a white man.
 It is a good rifle, and kilt the bear that kilt me.
 Anyway, I am dead.
-Sincerely, Hatchet Jack.
+Yours truly, Hatchet Jack.